hiwaylon/rock-strongo/README.md

 ### Activity
 Defines an instance of an activity with a particular date, time and length.
 For example, Run 5 miles on 3/15/2012 or Swim 1600m at 5:30 am.

-### Workout Template
-Defines how to perform workouts and why they are done.
-For example, a tempo run is the template for a specific tempo run done by a particular athlete on a certain date.

-### Workout
-Defines an association of activities (what) and workout templates (how).

 # TODO: Workout vs. Activity
 Workout are defined variably - distance/time and date/day of week.
 Run 5 miles Monday(s).
 Swim 1 hr on 4/2/2012.
 Same resource.